jen-taylor-shopify/JavaScript-fundamentals/scope-lexical-context-and-closures.md

-# Scope and Closures
+# Scope, Lexical Context, and Closures

 ## Scope

 ### Remember
 - **State**: The variables used to store and retrieve values (creates _state_)
 - **Scope**: The set of rules that dictates how we store variables and find those variables at a later time (called _scope_)
-- JavaScript is a function-oriented language which means you can create a function at any moment!
+- JavaScript is a **function-oriented language** which means you can create a function at any moment!
 	- Functions can access "outer variables" (variables outside of the function)

 ### Code Blocks